thecodingaviator/coasttocow/README.md

 ### `submit.php`

-The `submit.php` file handles the submission of a dataset by the user.
+`submit.php` handles the submission of a dataset by the user.
 It provides a form where users can enter metadata related to the dataset they want to submit.

 The file starts with the `<?php` opening tag and includes the necessary dependencies, such as the `utils/config.php` file.
 It also starts the session.